ampproject/amphtml/ads/_integration-guide.md

 As an ad server, publishers you support include a JavaScript library provided by you and place various "ad snippets" that rely on the JavaScript library to fetch ads and render them on the publisher’s website.

-Because AMP doesn’t allow publishers to execute arbitrary JavaScript, you will need to contribute to the AMP open-source code to allow the `amp-ad` built-in tag to request ads from your ad server.
+Because AMP doesn’t allow publishers to execute arbitrary JavaScript, you will need to contribute to the AMP open-source code to allow the `amp-ad` tag to request ads from your ad server.

 For example : Amazon A9 server can be invoked by using following syntax: